-Mon-Fri 8.00 am to 5.00 pm, except on 16 August when 12 noon is the cut-off time for lodgement.
+Mon-Fri 8.00am to 5pm, except on 12 August when 12 noon is the cut-off time for lodgement.

-- All completed nomination documents must be submitted at the same time, ie nomination paper, candidate profile statement, evidence of NZ citizenship, photo, and nomination deposit.
-A nomination will not be accepted if any components are missing, except in the case where the candidate does not want to submit a profile statement and/or a photo. - Completed nomination documents for the Greater Wellington Regional Council elections must be be emailed to elections@gw.govt.nz or lodged at the GWRC office, Level 2, 15 Walter Street, Te Aro, Wellington.
-These nomination papers cannot be lodged with Hutt City Council. - Completed nomination papers for the Hutt Valley District Health Board and Hutt Mana Charitable Trust must also be lodged at the Hutt City Council office.
+- All nomination documents must be submitted at the same time, i.e. nomination paper, candidate profile statement, evidence of NZ citizenship, photo, and nomination deposit.
+A nomination will not be accepted if any components are missing - Completed nomination documents for the Greater Wellington Regional Council elections must be be emailed to elections@gw.govt.nz or lodged at the GWRC office, 100 Cuba Street, Te Aro, Wellington.
+These nomination papers cannot be lodged with Hutt City Council.

-Once lodged, nomination papers are checked to ensure the candidate is eligible (name appears on a parliamentary roll) and the nominators are two electors whose names appear on the electoral roll for the relevant ward and city as a whole.
+Once lodged, nomination papers are checked to ensure the candidate is eligible (name appears on a parliamentary roll) and the nominators are two electors whose names appear on the electoral roll for the relevant electoral issue (ward, community board etc).

-Should a nomination paper be lodged late on the morning nominations close, and/or be incorrectly completed or ineligible nominators are provided, there may not be enough time to correct the situation and the nomination paper could be invalidated.
+Should a nomination paper be lodged late on the morning nominations close, and/or be incorrectly completed or ineligible nominators are provided, there may not be enough time to correct the situation and the nomination could be invalidated.